Wilhelm Maybach: Early life and career beginnings (1846 to 1869)

-Wilhelm Maybach was born in Heilbronn, Baden-Württemberg, in 1846, the son of a carpenter and his wife Luise.
+Wilhelm Maybach was born on 9 February 1846 in Heilbronn, Kingdom of Württemberg, the son of a carpenter and his wife Luise.
 He had four brothers.
 When he was eight years old the family moved from Löwenstein near Heilbronn to Stuttgart.
-His mother died in 1856 and his father in 1859.
+His mother died in 1854 and his father in 1856.

 After his relatives published an announcement in the Stuttgarter Anzeiger newspaper, a philanthropic institution at Reutlingen took in Maybach as a student.
 Its founder and director, Gustav Werner, discovered Maybach's technical inclination and helped to stimulate his career by sending him to the school's engineering workshop.
 At 15 years old (1861), Maybach was heading for a career in Industrial design and took extra classes in physics and mathematics at Reutlingen's public high school.

 By the time he was 19 years old, he was a qualified designer working on stationary engines.
 His workshop manager, Gottlieb Daimler, then 29, noticed his efforts and took him on as his main assistant, a post he held until Daimler's death in 1900.